Jump to Camino Sanabrés Stages

 The evening prior, we as a foursome discussed this day's staging and how it should go, considering Nadine's ongoing limp that appeared to be worsening, and my strong desire to see the Mosteiro de Oseira.

-There is a choice of two routes out of Cea: The route into the mountains to see the monastery in Oseira is almost five kilometers longer than the official route via Piñor, and with some additional ups and downs.
+There is a choice of two routes out of Cea: The route into the mountains to see the monastery in Oseira is a full 5.6 kilometers longer than the official route via Piñor, according to my GPS tracks, and with some additional ups and downs.

 The route via Oseira is rugged, with long sections on old Roman roads that make for a rough path to walk.
 The scenery, however, is stunning and the monastery, in my opinion, is an absolute do not miss!
 I made it clear to the group that there was no other choice for me and that this was the route that Rich and I would do.

-Finally, Nadine and Norm made the decision that they must go their own way, and do the shorter, easier route, yet still had a length of more than 27 kilometers.
+Finally, Nadine and Norm made the decision that they must go their own way, and do the shorter, easier route, yet still had a length of 27.1 kilometers.
 I strongly encouraged them to consider stopping in Dozón for the night, or taking a taxi for some portion of the day, to preserve Nadine's leg.
 We still had over 80 kilometers to get to Santiago!

 It was unfortunate that we had made reservations at the Hostal A Taberna De Vento (+34 629 30 66 79) in Estación de Lalín, the end of our chosen stage.
 I made these reservations because we had heard from a fellow pilgrim that he had a hard time finding a room the night before.